asyncsrc/osxnotifysounds/README.md

 Matched application: com.tinyspeck.slackmacgap -- app_id: 25
 ```

-You can now add a new entry to the config.json file for this app and then define the look_for and sound values as desired.
+You can now add a new entry to the config.json file for this app and set its **app_id** value to this value.

-### Look For
+### Triggering sounds for different strings
 The program will do substring matches to confirm whether a value within the look_for list is found in the notification/alert text.

 ```